raghavendrasanjiv2004/SCT_CS_1/README.md

 The Caesar Cipher shifts each alphabetic character by a fixed number of positions.
 Encryption shifts characters forward, and decryption shifts them backward.

 ## How to Run
-Run the file using: python caesar.py
+Run the file using: python task1.py
 Enter the message
 Enter the shift value
 Choose encrypt or decrypt
 ## Sample Output
-Encryption: Yashu → Bdvkx
+Encryption: Raghavendra → Udjkdyhqgud

-Decryption: Bdvkx → Yashu
+Decryption: Udjkdyhqgud → Raghavendra